Caltrans District 4 Solano County Newsletter

 For project questions & to sign up for our weekly newsletter, please contact us at EMAIL

-Welcome to the first Solano County newsletter of 2025!
-Solano County holds a unique and cherished position in the Bay Area and California’s diverse landscape, combining rich history with promising potential.
+Welcome back to the Solano County newsletter!
+The county holds a unique and cherished position in the Bay Area and California’s diverse landscape, combining rich history with promising potential.
 Blessed with agricultural lands, scenic landscapes, and multiple recreational areas.
-It is located between Sacramento and the San Francisco Bay Area, it also benefits economically from its proximity to these thriving economic centers.
+Located between Sacramento and the San Francisco Bay Area, Solano County benefits economically from its proximity to these thriving economic centers.
 The county's seven cities and surrounding areas offer residents a variety of lifestyle options, from urban waterfronts to serene rural settings and laid-back suburban neighborhoods.

-Future transportation projects are pivotal to Solano County's continued growth and prosperity.
+Future transportation projects are pivotal to Solano County's continued growth, prosperity and regional connectivity.
 These infrastructure improvements support the county's diverse lifestyle offerings by making travel easier and more reliable, ensuring that both urban and rural areas remain accessible and appealing.

 What's Happening Around Solano?

-Caltrans is proud to share major progress has occurred on projects across Solano County and the delta region, including early access to new express lanes on Interstate 80 in Vacaville and Fairfield, a return to service for the J-Mack ferry following its inspection with the U.S. Coast Guard, and a groundbreaking on the Bay Area’s first divergent diamond intersection in Vallejo.
+Caltrans is proud to share major progress and future developments on projects across Solano County and the delta region, including the June/July opening of the HOV eastbound express lane that will give motorist a fifth lane to alleviate traffic on Interstate 80 in Vacaville and Fairfield, and work is progressing on the Bay Area’s first divergent diamond intersection project in Vallejo.

 What's Happening Around Town?